 Congress should replace the failed sustainable growth rate (SGR) formula with a payment system that is fair to all providers.

-Psychology appreciates the attention that members of the House Ways & Means, Energy & Commerce and Senate Finance Committees have given to repealing the SGR formula early in this Congress.
+Psychology appreciates the attention that members of the House Ways and Means, Energy and Commerce and Senate Finance Committees have given to repealing the SGR formula early in this Congress.
 Psychology looks forward to working with Congress to replace the SGR with payment reforms, and proposals which enhance quality, care coordination, and efficiency should be encouraged.
 However, it is vitally important that new payment models treat all Medicare providers — both physicians and non-physicians equally to ensure fair and adequate reimbursement into the future.

-The Budget Control Act of 2011 requires about $1 trillion in automatic, across-the-board spending cuts — known as “sequestration” — over nine years, unless Congress intervenes with other measures to achieve this spending reduction.
-Medicare provider payments will be cut by up to 2 percent each year through sequestration.
+The Budget Control Act of 2011 requires about $1 trillion in automatic, across-the-board spending cuts — known as "sequestration" — over nine years, unless Congress intervenes with other measures to achieve this spending reduction.
+Medicare provider payments will be cut by up to two percent each year through sequestration.

 While our nation needs to reduce the federal deficit, this Medicare provider payment reduction will devastate reimbursement levels into the future.
 This formulaic and arbitrary approach will undermine Medicare, as providers leave the program with continually lowered payments.
 Congress should eliminate these payment reductions and find a more targeted approach to addressing Medicare spending.